 Figure 1 illustrates the effect of length on heat pipe thermal conductivity.
 In this example, we used three heat pipes to transport heat from a 75 watt power source.
 While thermal conductivity of 10,000 W/mK is achieved at just under 100mm heat pipe length, a 200mm length has less than one-third the typically published maximum thermal conductivity of 100,000 w/mK.

-Heat Pipes Are Like Automobiles
+Heat Pipe Designs Are Like Automobiles

 Performance data for heat pipes are usually of the Honda Accord variety: adequate for most things, but horrible if you have a specific purpose in mind – like track racing or off-roading.
 Even when limiting our conversation to copper/water/sintered wick versions, heat pipe customization can markedly affect operational and performance characteristics.
 And just like cars, design changes to a heat pipe range from the simple to the exotic.

 As we’ll see later, flattening and bending will negatively affect heat pipe performance but are an easy customization that allow engineers to navigate the often crowded route from the evaporator the condenser.
-If the application requires lower thermal resistance than a typical heat pipe assembly provides, the heat pipes can be machined to create a very flat surface capable of making direct contact with the heat source, eliminating the solid metal base plate and extra TIM layer.
+If the application requires lower thermal resistance than a typical heat pipe assembly provides, the heat pipes can be machined to create a flat surface capable of making direct contact with the heat source, eliminating the solid metal base plate and extra TIM layer.
 A heat pipe whose diameter is different from one end to the other may be needed so that the evaporator end completely covers the heat source while the rest of it remain small enough for tight bends.
 These changes allow engineers to physically connect the heat pipe to mating components from the heat source to the condenser.
 But what if the heat pipe still can’t meet power handling or orientation requirements?

-Changes to the internal structure of the heat pipe, most notably wick porosity and wick thickness, allow heat pipes to be tuned to meet specific operating parameters and performance characteristics.
+Changes to the internal structure of the heat pipe design, most notably wick porosity and wick thickness, allow heat pipes to be tuned to meet specific operating parameters and performance characteristics.
 For instance, when a given diameter heat pipe is required to operate at higher power loads or against gravity, the capillary pressure in the wick needs to increase.
 For higher Qmax, this means a larger pore radius.
 For effectively working against gravity (condenser below evaporator), this means a smaller pore radius and/or increased wick thickness.
 Additionally, it is possible to vary both wick thickness and porosity along the length of a single tube.
 Suppliers who specialize in heat pipe customization will regularly use custom formulated copper powders and/or unique mandrels to ensure the final product meets applications requirements.

 Mechanical Engineering Choices Affect Heat Pipe Performance

-Once the internal structure of the heat pipe has been determined, it’s good to know how outward physical characteristics affect performance.
+Once the internal structure of the heat pipe design has been determined, it’s good to know how outward physical characteristics affect performance.
 With heat pipes, size generally matters most.
 However, changes to outward design will degrade performance for any given heat pipe.

 Figure 2 shows power handing capacities (Qmax) for the most common heat pipe sizes.
 As noted earlier, Qmax may change amongst vendors for standard (Honda Accord type) heat pipes, but I’m taking some data from recent projects we’ve done – without getting too exotic.